fpserg/RealMe/docs/CHRONICLES.md

 ---

-📜 Chronicles — Day 13
+# 📜 Chronicles — Day 13

-🌤️ Realm Weather
+## 🌤️ Realm Weather

-Overall: Sunny.
+**Overall:** Sunny.
 Progress was driven more by strategic understanding than by the number of completed tasks.

-⸻
+---

-💼 Career Realm
+## 💼 Career Realm

-* Final office day before vacation approaching.
+- Final office day before vacation approaching.
-* Vacation successfully negotiated.
+- Vacation successfully negotiated.
-* Focus shifts from execution to orderly handover.
+- Focus shifts from execution to orderly handover.
-* Remaining action: contact HR regarding the Oil & Gas analyst position.
+- Remaining action: contact HR regarding the Oil & Gas analyst position.

-Weather: 🌤️ Calm.
+**Weather:** 🌤️ Calm.

-⸻
+---

-🏡 Household Realm
+## 🏡 Household Realm

-* Household remained warm and supportive.
+- Household remained warm and supportive.
-* Alisa and Sergey received their first pocket money — a small but memorable family milestone.
+- Alisa and Sergey received their first pocket money — a small but memorable family milestone.
-* Oksi continues to enjoy planning the Stronghold.
+- Oksi continues to enjoy planning the Stronghold.

-Weather: ☀️ Sunny.
+**Weather:** ☀️ Sunny.

-⸻
+---

-🏠 Stronghold Realm
+## 🏠 Stronghold Realm

 Progress continues toward weekend inhabitation.

-Completed / in progress:
+**Completed / In Progress:**

-* Plumbing visit scheduled.
+- Plumbing visit scheduled.
-* Toilet installation path opened.
+- Toilet installation path opened.
-* Sink installation path opened.
+- Sink installation path opened.

 The Stronghold is approaching the point where it becomes usable rather than merely under construction.

-Weather: 🌞 Promising.
+**Weather:** 🌞 Promising.

-⸻
+---

-🏰 Tower Realm
+## 🏰 Tower Realm

 A productive strategic discussion took place.

-Main insight:
+### Main Insight

-* NFTs should preferably be converted into non-withdrawable prestige and achievement systems rather than additional Treasury liabilities.
+NFTs should preferably be converted into **non-withdrawable prestige and achievement systems** rather than additional Treasury liabilities.

 Examples discussed:

-* achievements;
+- Achievements
-* monuments;
+- Monuments
-* clan prestige;
+- Clan prestige
-* persistent player identity.
+- Persistent player identity

 Alex generally supported the direction while realistically placing it after current priorities.

-Potential Treasury leakage from the proposed mechanic appears to have been avoided.
+A potential Treasury leakage from the proposed mechanic appears to have been avoided.

-Weather: 🌤️ Strategic progress.
+**Weather:** 🌤️ Strategic progress.

-⸻
+---

-🔭 Observatory Realm
+## 🔭 Observatory Realm

 The Observatory reached an important conceptual milestone.

-Mission refined:
+### Mission

-Data → Questions → Insights → Decisions
+**Data → Questions → Insights → Decisions**

 The Observatory is no longer viewed as a dashboard project but as a decision-support institution.

-⸻
+---

-🏰 Citadel Realm
+## 🏰 Citadel Realm

 The internal structure of the Citadel evolved.

-Current residents:
+### Current Residents

-* 👑 Warden
+- 👑 Warden
-* 🏗️ Architect
+- 🏗️ Architect
-* 🛡️ Steward
+- 🛡️ Steward
-* 🔭 Observer
+- 🔭 Observer
-* 🎙️ Voice
+- 🎙️ Voice

 Morning rituals are now activated naturally rather than by explicitly addressing each role.

-⸻
+---

-💎 Stone of the Day
+## 💎 Stone of the Day

-The Observatory exists to improve decisions, not to produce dashboards.
+> **The Observatory exists to improve decisions, not to produce dashboards.**